Jan3385/VoxaEngine/docs/Registries.md

 0xFF000000 -> Charcoal
 0xFFFFA500 -> Organics

-Be carefull to not use colors outside this range and to not use a color for which you have not defined a voxel with that ID
+Be careful to not use colors outside this range and to not use a color for which you have not defined a voxel with that ID